-- Showing respect for every member of the Sevenoaks community (including online). - Avoiding behaviour which is threatening, unkind, or bullying and thus which diminishes another person in the school. - Working to the best of their ability, take an active part in lessons and contribute positively to school life. - Being on time and well prepared for lessons and activities (including prep).
-Be punctual and prepared for: - Be punctual and p - Registration - Assembly - o Lessons - Be prepared for the lesson with the right materials out and ready on the desk at the start. - Mobile phones should off be away (in a pocket or bag) before entering the classroom. - Be focused on the lesson. - Ensure notes and work are organised effectively (ask for help from teacher/Tutor if needed). - Follow specific rules for certain subjects/areas (e.g. laboratories/swimming pool/workshops etc) - Organised school activities - Submission of homework - Refraining from swearing or disorderly and thus disrupting another's learning experience. - Avoiding breaching the trust of staff in the school who supervise and provide care for them. - Respecting the property of the school and individuals within it. - Observing the school rules - Safeguarding personal property.
-The school does not take responsibility for personal property or effects. - All personal items should be clearly labelled and large sums of money (over £30) either not brought to school (day students) or handed to house staff (boarders).
+- Showing respect for every member of the Sevenoaks community (including online). - Avoiding behaviour which is threatening, unkind, or bullying and which thus diminishes another person in the school. - Working to the best of their ability, taking an active part in lessons and contributing positively to school life. - Being on time and well-prepared for lessons and activities (including prep).
+Being punctual and prepared for: - Registration - Assembly - Lessons - Be prepared for the lesson with the right materials out and ready on the desk at the start. - Mobile phones should be off and away (in a pocket or bag) before entering the classroom. - Be focused on the lesson. - Ensure notes and work are organised effectively (ask for help from teacher/Tutor if needed). - Follow specific rules for certain subjects/areas (e.g. laboratories/swimming pool/workshops etc.) - Organised school activities - Submission of homework - Refraining from swearing or disorderly conduct and thus disrupting another's learning experience. - Avoiding breaching the trust of staff in the school who supervise and provide care for them. - Respecting the property of the school and of individuals within it. - Observing the school rules. - Safeguarding personal property.
+The school does not take responsibility for personal property or effects. - All personal items should be clearly labelled, and large sums of money (over £30) either not brought to school (day students) or handed to house staff (boarders).